anpel/restaurant-menu-manager/README.md

 A restaurant owner once asked me for a quick way to update the daily plates and print the menu with the new ones in 3 languages.

-You can edit plates inline, reorder the category appearance position and make plates unavailable for the day.
+With this small application you can edit plates inline, reorder the category appearance position and make plates unavailable for the day.

+It also creates a printable version of the avaialable plates so you can print them easily.

 Requirements